mahmoudimus/ac/docs/public/concepts/conditions.md

         "weight": 100
     }]

-In this example the JIRA Issue Tab Panel will only be shown if the addon is licensed and the user is logged in.
+In this example the JIRA Issue Tab Panel will only be shown if the add-on is licensed and the user is logged in.
 However, there are some caveats to this condition:

- * If you give away your addon for _free_ then you must not use the `addon_is_licensed` condition.
-This is important because all free addons are considered _unlicensed_ and will thus the condition will return `false`.
-Only use this condition with paid addons that are licensed via the Atlassian Marketplace.
+ * If you give away your add-on for _free_ then you must not use the `addon_is_licensed` condition.
+This is important because all free add-ons are considered _unlicensed_ and will thus the condition will return `false`.
+Only use this condition with paid add-ons that are licensed via the Atlassian Marketplace.
- * In local development with the AMPS tools, you will likely not have a license installed that says that your addon is active.
+ * In local development with the AMPS tools, you will likely not have a license installed that says that your add-on is active.
    This means that this condition will always return `false` in local development.
-Consider only adding the condition to appropriate modules when you know that your addon will be running on a production Atlassian Cloud instance.
+Consider only adding the condition to appropriate modules when you know that your add-on will be running on a production Atlassian Cloud instance.

 ### <a name="can-use-application"></a>can_use_application condition